Department of Chemistry

 CHEM 5368.
 Analytical Spectroscopy.
 3 Hours.

-Theory and application of selected areas of spectroscopy commonly used in qualitative and quantitative analysis are covered.
-Topics include atomic and molecular spectroscopy, mass spectrometry, laser analytical methods, fluorescence, phosphorescence, and chemiluminescence and their application to environmental, atmospheric, and bioanalytical problems.
+Students examine the theory and applications of selected spectroscopic techniques commonly used in qualitative and quantitative analysis.
+Topics may include atomic and molecular spectroscopy, mass spectrometry, laser analytical methods, fluorescence, phosphorescence, and chemiluminescence.
+Students apply these techniques to solve environmental, atmospheric, and bioanalytical problems.

 CHEM 5372.
 Advanced Biochemistry I. 3 Hours.